 Since their inception in California, CCAs have led to more competitive energy rates and improved electric service across the state.
 CCAs work with the Investor Owned Utilities (IOUs) like PG&E to deliver your power and maintain the energy grid we all rely upon.

-Pioneer Community Energy is a local not-for-profit provider of electricity — we power the communities we serve with competitive rates, reliable service and a choice in energy options.
+Pioneer Community Energy is a local not-for-profit provider of electricity — we power the communities we serve with competitive rates, exceptional service and a choice in energy options.

 Pioneer was formed in 2017, joining the other California CCAs in providing energy to more than 11 million customers statewide.
 We started providing electricity services in 2018 to the communities of Auburn, Colfax, Lincoln, Rocklin, Loomis and most of unincorporated Placer County, achieving status as an independent entity in 2021 with the payoff of debts and the hiring of necessary operational staff.

 In response to our customers’ requests for a way to reduce their greenhouse gas emissions, in 2021 we began offering Green100, a 100% renewable rate option unique to the area.

 In 2022 we started providing the same stable and exceptional electric service to most of unincorporated El Dorado County and the City of Placerville.

 Our Board of Directors consists of nine locally elected representatives from El Dorado and Placer County Boards of Supervisors, and the City Councils of Auburn, Colfax, Lincoln, Placerville Rocklin and the Town Council of Loomis.